CebolaLab/GWAS-overlap/README.md

 To combine the data for this signal, we want to have:

-1. the 'expanded' SNPs for this signal, which will consist of the merged lists of expanded SNPs from both studies (we expect this list to be almost identical, since the two lead SNPs will be in high LD, but there may be a couple of SNPs captured in only study as different lead SNPs were expanded).
+1. The **SNP column** with the 'expanded' SNPs for this signal, which will consist of the merged lists of expanded SNPs from both studies (we expect this list to be almost identical, since the two lead SNPs will be in high LD, but there may be a couple of SNPs captured in only study as different lead SNPs were expanded).
-2. **ONE** unique identifier to 'label' this signal.
+2. The **lead** column with **ONE** unique identifier to 'label' this signal.
 We will use one of the two lead SNPs (we will arbitrarily take the first one from the list).